 Which Marketing Metrics Really Matter?

-Marketing metrics that matter differ for every business and organization.
-Finding them puts you on the right track to creating marketing campaigns that move the needle.
+Marketing metrics differ for every business and organization.
+Finding and measuring the right metrics puts you on track to create sustainable marketing campaigns that drive long-term success.

-Tracking metrics that matter is more efficient and effective than tracking everything all the time without a plan.
-In this post, we’ll help you discover what those metrics are.
+With that being said, tracking core marketing metrics is far more efficient and effective than tracking everything all the time without a plan:

 How to Create Marketing Hypotheses from Business Goals

-Next, starting with the first goal, establish a baseline.
+To create hypotheses, start with the goals you have identified as most important to establish a baseline.
 Ask these questions:

 - Where are you at now?